If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 6. Company Potluck

 Company Potluck is an indoor activity where the entire team eats together in the spirit of home-cooked food.
-The only tweak to this activity is that everyone has to bring a snack or a meal from home, which is all shared by everyone
+The only tweak to this activity is that everyone has to bring a snack or a meal from home, which is shared by everyone

 7. Community Service